aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 the results of the AWS Step Function.
 - An optional Amazon SageMaker Notebook Instance that data scientists and developers can use to prepare and process data, and evaluate your Forecast output.
+- An AWS Glue Job that consolidates your input data and forecast data into a consolidated view that can be queried with standard SQL queries using Amazon Athena.
+- An Amazon QuickSight analysis is deployed to help visualize forecast output.

 **Note**: From v1.2.0, all AWS CloudFormation template resources are created by the [AWS CDK](https://aws.amazon.com/cdk/) and [AWS Solutions Constructs](https://aws.amazon.com/solutions/constructs/).
 Stateful CloudFormation template resources